MicroMentor is Responding to the Coronavirus (COVID-19) Impact on Businesses

 If you feel like their goal is not realistic, be honest and encourage them to direct their time and energy toward goals they are more likely to reach or smaller milestones along the path to achieving the long-term goal.

 3. Establish benchmarks for success.

-Once you’ve determined that your mentee’s goal is realistic, work with them to define what success would look like.
+Once you’ve determined that your entrepreneur’s goal is realistic, work with them to define what success would look like.
 Help them identify specific indicators of success—e.g., metrics like profit margin or number of new customers per month.

-Next, take a benchmark of what those metrics have looked like up to now and assist your mentee in setting a numerical target for each indicator that will tell them exactly how they’re doing at a glance—e.g., increasing daily sales by 30 percent or attracting ten new customers.
+Next, take a benchmark of what those metrics have looked like up to now and assist your entrepreneur in setting a numerical target for each indicator that will tell them exactly how they’re doing at a glance—e.g., increasing daily sales by 30 percent or attracting ten new customers.

 4. Set a realistic timeline.

 Now that your entrepreneur has defined goals, key metrics, and targets, it’s time to set a schedule for achieving them.
 They may already have a deadline in mind, but it’s important to steer them toward an achievable timeframe.

 Similar to when you were determining the goal’s overall feasibility, keep their circumstances in mind by asking the following questions:

 - When are you prepared to start this project?

 - How much time can you commit to your goal each day, week, month?